Banata

 });

 This redirects the user to the provider's OAuth consent page.
-After granting permission, they're redirected back to your callback URL, and then to the callbackURL you specified.
+After they grant permission, the provider sends the user back to Banata's callback URL, Banata finalizes the session, and then redirects the browser to the callbackURL you specified.

 tsx